llambiel/letsecureme/post.md

 Point your web browser to https://letsecure.me

-The homepage should display \O/
+The homepage should display over https \O/

 We need to ensure that our certificate, which is valid for 90 days only, get renewed automatically.
 We're going to use a small script and a crontab for this purpose:

 ```
 export DOMAINS="letsecure.me,www.letsecure.me"
-export DIR=/var/www/letsecureme
+export DIR=/var/www/demo
 ./letsencrypt-auto --renew certonly --server https://acme-v01.api.letsencrypt.org/directory -a webroot --webroot-path=$DIR -d $DOMAINS
 service nginx reload
 ```

 One of the goal of this post is to get the best ranking with the Qualyss SSL test.
 So let's check it: https://www.ssllabs.com/ssltest/analyze.html?d=letsecure.me&latest

 Hmmm not so good.
-Let's pimp our config:
+Let's pimp a bit our nginx config:

-## Conf optimization
+## Nginx config optimization

 ```